Echipa-Mds/Syfe-JocMemorie/README.md

 ####	Following the tests we found :

- * Sometimes a part of the pixels would not work, making the game impossible to play.
+ * Sometimes some of the pixels would not work, making the game impossible to play.
 The problem was due to the connection of the matrix with the breadboard and the resistors.

     > Solution: We replaced the affected wires and we reconnected both the matrix on the breadboard and the resistors.

  * The pixels did not always have the same intensity, the problem being caused by the connection of the matrix with the breadboard and by the connection of the resistors with the breadboard

     > Solution: We disconnected both components and re-connected them better

  * As long as all the pixels worked on the matrix, the bombs were displayed correctly.